Camp Tanner's Policies

 7. Campers must always ask a staff member when leaving the group (such as to use the washroom), and must go with a buddy.

 8. Campers must respect camp property.
 No vandalism, purposeful destruction or mess making is permitted to any of Camp Tanner’s property including: cabins, washrooms, other buildings, and nature (i.e. Trees, the path, plants, animals, etc.).
-This includes using the washroom in the washrooms provided not on buildings and other places.
+This includes using the washroom in the washrooms provided, and not in the outdoors.

-8. Campers must be quiet after lights out at night and must go to sleep when asked to by staff members.
+8. Campers must be quiet after lights out at night and must go to bed when asked to by staff members.

 9. Participate in cleaning activities such as cabin clean-up, gopher duties, and camp clean up.